Wireframing: The Essential Guide for UI/UX Designers

 Sketch Out the Wireframe on Paper or Using Wireframing Software

-Creating wireframes can be done on paper or with wireframing software.
-When wireframing on paper, it is best to use a pencil and ruler for accuracy and to understand common wireframing symbols well.
+Wireframes can be created on paper or with wireframing software.
+When working on paper, use a pencil and ruler for accuracy and familiarize yourself with common wireframing symbols.

 Source: UX Store on Unsplash